isabella232/search-promote.en-1/help/c-about-design-menu/c-about-banners.md

 # About Banners {#about-banners}

-You can use Banners to manage the banner ads on your website.
+You can use Banners to manage the banner ads that are on your website.

 ## Using Banners {#concept_5BBE01FEC6134393B43CC917C8CC64DA}